 Avoid engine damage.
 Prop the engine so engine speed is limited to the required full throttle rpm range.
 An under-propped engine may occasionally initiate the rev limiter.
 This may result in internal powerhead damage.

-Applications using 19 spline propeller shafts require the Heavy-Duty Propeller Hub kit, included with most Mercury Racing propellers.
+Mercury Racing applications use 19-spline propeller shafts and require installation of the Heavy-Duty Propeller Hub kit, included with most Mercury Racing propellers.